 - New technologies mean an immediate need to up-skill and re-skill.
-Micro-credentials allow focused learning specific to emerging needs (provide targeted training in renewable energy, sustainability, and digital literacy). - Equip the workforce for participation in the green economy and digital sectors. - Support national and regional goals on climate change and digital transformation.
+Micro-credentials allow to get focused learning specific to emerging needs (provide targeted training in renewable energy, sustainability, and digital literacy). - Equip the workforce for participation in the green economy and digital sectors. - Support national and regional goals on climate change and digital transformation.

 - Set clear policy priorities related to the purpose of micro-credentials: Countries need to embed micro-credentials into their national policies and strategies, clearly defining priorities for their use.
 This includes aligning micro-credentials with the education system and labour market needs.
-Countries should consider various support measures, such as financial assistance for learners and workers, incentives for providers to develop quality micro-credentials, and employer engagement to ensure recognition.
-Countries may also focus on strategic fields or sectors for developing micro-credentials to invest resources and facilitate micro-credentials, - Ensure inclusiveness and accessibility: Micro-credentials should be designed and implemented to promote societal development and social inclusion.
-Micro-credentials must be tailored to Africa's unique social and economic diversity, ensuring they are accessible and inclusive to all learners, particularly those in disadvantaged, rural, and remote areas, as well as women and the youth.
-Micro-credentials should span the entire value chain in education, covering both lower and higher education levels, without placing a significant cost-burden on learners.
-Further, micro-credentials should overcome digital barriers, internet access and be inclusive to all kinds of linguistic communities.
+Countries should consider various support measures, such as financial assistance for learners and workers, incentives for providers to develop quality micro-credentials, and employer engagement to ensure recognition. - Ensure inclusiveness: Micro-credentials should be designed and implemented to promote societal development and social inclusion.
+A common approach should ensure that all individuals, especially marginalised groups such as women, youth, and rural populations, have equitable access to micro-credentials.
 By recognising and validating skills acquired in non-formal and informal settings, micro-credentials can enhance socio-economic opportunities and workforce integration for these groups.
 Furthermore, linking micro-credentials to broader educational strategies will contribute to reducing inequality, increasing participation in formal education, and supporting inclusive growth across Africa.

-Policy pointer 4: Design learner-centred micro-credentials
+Policy pointer: Design learner-centred micro-credentials